napari/napari/docs/plugins/debug_plugins.md

 # Debugging during plugin development

 When developing plugins in napari, you may encounter mistakes or bugs in your code.
-This page covers some ways to debug napari plugins, including:
+This page covers some ways to debug napari plugins during development, including:

-1. Debugging plugin loading.
+1. Debugging plugin start-up issues.
 2. Seeing plugin errors and warnings.
 3. Debugging plugin functionality.
 4. Reloading code during plugin development.